kaiiskirrrrr/IDA-Pro-Detection/README.md

 ![IDA Pro Detection System Screenshot](https://i.imgur.com/uNKDugF.png)

+# Note:
+You will still need to add obsfucation and implement this correctly or its quite easy to get past.
+Thus why i have provided many methods for finding IDA

 ## Contact

 If you need any help or have any questions, feel free to contact me on Discord: `06fcecee1fbb942c1af6fc8e48dbfe25`